lucasmalara/graphs-and-algorithms/README.md

 and set its value to `true` or `false` - depending on wanted behaviour.

 ```
-if(ALLOW) -> runs basic and com.graphs.exceptions test of the Graph implementation
+if(ALLOW) -> runs basic and exceptions test of the Graph implementation
 else -> runs only basic test of Graph implementation
 ```